finbourne/lusid-sdk-python-preview/sdk/docs/AborApi.md

 page = 'page_example' # str | The pagination token to use to continue listing JELines from a previous call to GetJELines. (optional)

     try:
-        # [EXPERIMENTAL] GetJELines: Get the JELines for the given Abor.
+        # [DEPRECATED] GetJELines: DEPRECATED: please use GetJournalEntryLines instead.
+Get the JELines for the given Abor.
         api_response = api_instance.get_je_lines(scope, code, je_lines_query_parameters, as_at=as_at, limit=limit, page=page)
         pprint(api_response)
     except ApiException as e: